jiangdongguo/AndroidUSBCamera/README.md

 - get a file from your sd card named failed-device.txt in the path of root sd card/UsbCamera/failed-device.txt and tell me

+- if your device is Android 10(Q),please change your versionTarget to 27 and below, because these is a bug in Android Q SDK.

 ### 4. Updating